-The insolvency proceeding can be divided into the preliminary insolvency proceeding and the final insolvency proceeding.
-Both stages are supervised by the Insolvency Court.
-Proceedings commence when the initial financial crisis of the company has led to an insolvency situation within the meaning of the Insolvency Code (see Grounds for Filing for Insolvency), prompting the management (or, in certain cases, the shareholders) to file for insolvency with the competent Court in order to avoid personal criminal and financial liability.
-Aside from filings by the management itself, filings for insolvency by creditors are also possible and common.
-As a rule, the Insolvency Court will react to the filing by appointing a preliminary creditors' committee and a preliminary insolvency administrator whose task it is to secure the assets of the debtor and to prepare the ground for the Insolvency Court's decision whether to open final insolvency proceedings.
+The insolvency proceeding can be divided into three parts: the initial financial crisis (Krise), the preliminary insolvency proceeding and, subsequently, the final insolvency proceedings.
+The latter two are supervised by the Insolvency Court.
+After the initial financial crisis has led to an insolvency situation within the meaning of the Insolvency Code (see Grounds for Filing for Insolvency below), the management (or, in certain cases, the shareholders) of for example an insolvent limited liability company or a stock corporation, is obliged to file for insolvency with the competent court.
+Creditors are also entitled to file for insolvency of their debtors.
+As a rule, the court opens the preliminary proceedings by appointing a preliminary administrator who secures the assets of the debtor and prepares the ground for the Court’s decision whether the regular proceedings are opened.

 Grounds for Filing for Insolvency

-Final insolvency proceedings will be opened if the Court finds that (i) the debtor is illiquid, i.e. unable to pay its debts when they fall due (Zahlungsunfhigkeit), or (ii) the debtor is over-indebted, in the event that the debtor is a legal person or a legal entity which does not have at least one natural person who is personally liable without limitation, i.e. if the debtor's assets do not cover its liabilities (berschuldung).
+Insolvency proceedings will be opened if the Court finds that (i) the debtor is illiquid, i.e. unable to pay its debts when they fall due (Zahlungsunfähigkeit), or (ii) in case the debtor is a legal entity, it is over-indebted, i.e. if the debtor’s assets do not cover its liabilities (Überschuldung).